ndinata/mantram/README.md

 # mantram 📿

-[mantram.blog](https://mantram.blog/) is a mobile-friendly library/compilation of
-various Buddhist mantrams/suttas (真言).
+[mantram.blog](https://mantram.blog/) is a mobile-friendly compilation of various Buddhist mantrams/suttas (真言).

-I built this site so that my family and friends have an easier time reciting mantrams on their phones.
-No more having to zoom in and out of blurry photos of book pages!
+I built this site so that my family can recite mantrams on their phones more easily.
+No more having to zoom and pan across blurry photos of book pages!

-All the mantrams are available as Markdown files in [src/content/posts](./src/content/posts/).
+All mantrams are available as Markdown files in [src/content/posts](./src/content/posts/).

 For suggestions/corrections feel free to open an issue or email me :)